florinpatrascu/bolt_sips/README.md

 ## Disclaimer

-`Bolt.Sips` is currently on `0.x` beta releases but it is heading towards a stable release.
+`Bolt.Sips` is currently on `0.x` beta releases but considered **stable** starting from version: `0.1.6`.
 Please check the issues tracker for more information and outstanding issues.

 ## Features